- Age: 30

 Outside of your gender equality advocacy work, what do you enjoy doing?

-I enjoy baking, reading philosophy, and exploring museums worldwide.
+I enjoy traveling internationally, baking, reading philosophy, and exploring museums worldwide.

 - English (Advanced/Native)